Connect Create® 3 to NVIDIA® Jetson™ and set up ROS 2 Galactic

 /battery_state /cmd_audio /cmd_lightring /cmd_vel /dock /hazard_detection /imu /interface_buttons /ir_intensity /ir_opcode /kidnap_status /mouse /odom /parameter_events /rosout /slip_status /stop_status /tf /tf_static /wheel_status /wheel_ticks /wheel_vels

-Check if it read a message on a topic
+Check if it reads a message on a topic

 You should see continuous repetition of output like following.